Nov 23, 2022

 - 1 teaspoon maple syrup

-- 3 ½ tablespoons unsalted butter, chilled
+- 3 ½ tablespoons unsalted butter chilled

-- 2 tablespoons extra virgin olive oil; more as needed
+- 2 tablespoons olive oil

-- 1 ½ pounds large carrots, cut into 2-inch-long, ½ inch thick sticks
+- 1 ½ pounds large carrots peeled and cut into 2-inch-long, ½ inch thick sticks

-- Kosher salt
+- 1 ½ teaspoon salt

-- 1 cup chicken broth, stock, or water
+- 1 cup chicken broth stock, or water

-- 2 garlic cloves, minced
+- 2 cloves garlic minced

-- ¾ cup fresh peas, blanched, or frozen peas
+- ¾ cup fresh peas blanched, or frozen peas

-- 1 cup (packed) fresh baby spinach leaves
+- 1 cup packed fresh baby spinach leaves

-- 2 teaspoon chopped fresh tarragon
+- 2 teaspoons fresh tarragon* chopped

-- Add the carrots and ¾ teaspoon salt.
-Cover and cook, stirring frequently but gently, until the carrots are nicely browned and just tender, about 20 minutes.
+- In a 5 to 6-quart Dutch oven, heat 1 tablespoon of butter and olive oil over low heat.
+Add the carrots and season with ¾ teaspoon salt.
+Cover and cook, stirring often, until the carrots are browned and tender, about 20 minutes.